-- SAVENCIA Fromage & Dairy is a member of the Club des Entrepreneurs pour le Climat, launched by the Orygeen Institute, a consortium of French family-owned businesses working to combat climate change. - In France, 25% of the electricity used to power SAVENCIA Fromage & Dairy plants (excluding CF&R) is certified with a "guarantee of origin" (GO) as hydraulically sourced and produced in France, representing savings of more than 6,475 tons of CO2 equivalent. - The Perreault de Meslay-du-Maine cheese plant, located in the Mayenne French department, uses biogas.
-Supplied by a nearby biogas facility, this biogas meets up to 50% of the plant's fuel requirements. - Our Edelweiss plant in Germany uses 100% renewable, locally-sourced electricity. - The rooftop of our plant in Oregon (United States) is equipped with solar panels used to cover approximately 20% of the site's annual energy requirements.
+- SAVENCIA Fromage & Dairy is a member of the Club des Entrepreneurs pour le Climat, launched by the Orygeen Institute, a consortium of French family-owned businesses working to combat climate change. - In France, 25% of the electricity used to power SAVENCIA Fromage & Dairy plants (excluding CF&R) is certified with a "guarantee of origin" (GO) as hydraulically sourced and produced in France, representing savings of more than 6,475 tons of CO2 equivalent. - ◆ The Perreault de Meslay-du-Maine cheese plant, located in the Mayenne French department, uses biogas.
+Supplied by a nearby biogas facility, this biogas meets up to 50% of the plant's fuel requirements. - Our Edelweiss plant in Germany uses 100% renewable, locally-sourced electricity. - Several other sites also have an electricity supply with a guarantee of origin (GO): 100% of the electricity consumed by the La Maison du Chocolat, Valrhona and Weiss sites.
+The electricity supply of the Alliance Océane, Luissier Bordeau Chesnel and Souchon sites increased from 25% to 50% of GO electricity in 2020.

+The rooftop of our plant in Oregon (United States) is equipped with solar panels used to cover approximately 20% of the site's annual energy requirements.
 Recharge stations for electric cars are made available to staff and the company car is also electric.